- 1A small piece, part, or quantity of something: give the duck a bit of bread he read bits of his work to meMore example sentences

 - It seems there are different opinions as to whether the rein attached to the bit should be left on, in addition to the direct one.

-- 2A tool or piece for boring or drilling, typically of metal: a drill bitMore example sentences
+- 2A tool or piece for boring or drilling: a drill bitMore example sentences

 - He's wearing a belt with screwdrivers, drill bits, spanners, hacksaws and nails lodged in every pocket.

 - Drilling can be done with many of the same tools you use for drilling wood or metal, including twist drills, brad point drill bits, spade bits or a hole saw with a pilot bit.